hrosman94/MipsSimulator/README.md

 After the user has inputted the desired values in the memory and registers, the user can run the program.
-They will be asked to input their values, and registers in the same way they would in MIPS (exceptions detailed within this README).
+They will be asked to input their values, and registers in the same way they would in MIPS (exceptions detailed within this readme).
 User can enter "stop" when they would like to stop inputting commands.

 If the inputs are valid, then the instructions get written to the "output.txt" file, with each operation entered.
 When the user indicates they are done